Sage-Bionetworks/DianAppDataTools-Java/README.md

 As outlined earlier, HM communicated Arc ID and Rater ID passwords through email.
 We are no longer supporting that.
 Each site location manager will need to create a Synapse account.
 After they create a Synapse account, they will be given access to the DIAN bridge project, and only given permission to view their sub-study and its participants.
 WashU will not be able to view any of the sub-studies, besides their own.

 # Account Migration to Sage's Bridge Server
 Before the migration can complete successfully, a sub-study must be created for each site location on Bridge.
-Each user we create, must belong to a sub-study.
+Each user we create must belong to a sub-study.

 Depending on the state of the user, there are three migration scenarios that can occur.
 ### Migrating existing users